senjaputras/Wazuh/Integration/README.md

-This is OpenCTI-Wazuh Integration.
+This is the OpenCTI-Wazuh Integration.
-In this case I triger OpenCTI feed when match with DNS Server.
+In this case, I trigger the OpenCTI feed when there's a match on the DNS server.
-When there are request domain to DNS Server, this integrator will try search information about the domain in OpenCTI and send it to Wazuh.
+When a domain request is sent to the DNS server, this integrator searches for information about the domain in OpenCTI and sends the results to Wazuh.

-3 parameter need to change:
+There are three parameters that need to be configured:

-1. OpenCTI URL
+OpenCTI URL

-2. OpenCTI API Key
+OpenCTI API Key

-3. GraphQL Query
+GraphQL Query

-In my script GraphQL Query specific for *.top domain.
-I will change it to variable (in progress) I'll explain more details soon!
+In my current script, the GraphQL query is specifically set to search for *.top domains.
+I’m working on changing that to a variable (still in progress).
+I’ll share more details soon!